-- 2. If the servicer offers alternative repayment plans or loan modifications for private education loans, determine how the servicer decides to whom to offer the plans or loan modifications, and whether there are policies and procedures aimed at ensuring consistency with regard to when plans are offered. - 3.
-Assess the training provided to servicer personnel who handle or communicate with borrowers about alternative repayment plans, forbearance, deferment, or loan modifications. - 4.
-Assess the servicer's monitoring of personnel who communicate with borrowers about alternative repayment plans, forbearance, deferment, or loan modifications. - 5.
-Assess how the servicer prioritizes among forbearance, deferment, proprietary alternative repayment plans, and loan modifications in phone discussions and written materials. - 6.
-Determine whether written or verbal communications about alternative repayment plans, deferment, forbearance, or loan modifications accurately and sufficiently describe the attributes and consequences, including any capitalization of interest.
+2. If the servicer offers alternative repayment plans or loan modifications for private education loans, determine how the servicer decides to whom to offer the plans or loan modifications, and whether there are policies and procedures aimed at ensuring consistency with regard to when plans are offered.

+3. If the servicer is a financial institution, determine whether the servicer offers a private education loan rehabilitation program under FCRA Section 623(a)(1)(E), that includes, without limitation, a requirement of the consumer to make consecutive on-time monthly payments in a number that demonstrates, in the assessment of the financial institution, a renewed ability and willingness to repay the loan.

+4. If the servicer is a financial institution, determine whether the servicer removes reported defaults from consumer reports upon the consumer's completion of such rehabilitation program described in step 3 above and upon the consumer's request to remove the reported default.

+5. Assess the training provided to servicer personnel who handle or communicate with borrowers about alternative repayment plans, forbearance, deferment, or loan modifications.

+6. Assess the servicer's monitoring of personnel who communicate with borrowers about alternative repayment plans, forbearance, deferment, or loan modifications.

+7. Assess how the servicer prioritizes among forbearance, deferment, proprietary alternative repayment plans, and loan modifications in phone discussions and written materials.

+8. Determine whether written or verbal communications about alternative repayment plans, deferment, forbearance, or loan modifications accurately and sufficiently describe the attributes and consequences, including any capitalization of interest.